RightToPrivacy/wipri/README.md

 * NEW * wipri-eth0.service, wipri-eth0-usb.service are additional example service files helping you manage multiple devices.
 Instructions provided within .service files

-* NEW * the -w flag (optional) allows you to leave home anytime and wipri will automatically turn off radio to prevent (potential) leaks once you are no longer within range of your saved networks (to prevent SSID leaks)
+* NEW * -w flag (optional) to automatically turn off wifi radio when you get far away from your saved networks: to prevent saved SSID / identifier leaks

 (use the -w flag anytime (requires nmcli), either by itself (always use -d flag to set device), or combined with other flags [like -p, -m, -r, -i, etc])